Membership of the Royal Colleges of Physicians of the United Kingdom: Exam centres

-At present, the examination cost is £1495 from start to finish if all parts are taken in the UK and £2390 if are taken overseas - assuming each examination is passed in a single attempt without attending any courses.

-Candidates may elect to participate in any of a number of training courses, online revision websites or use mobile applications as revision aids to improve their chances of passing.
+At present, the total examination cost is approximately £1,495 if all parts are taken in the UK and £2,390 if they are taken overseas.
+These amounts assume that each examination is passed on the first attempt and do not include preparation courses.
+Candidates may also use training courses, online revision websites, and mobile applications to improve their chances of passing.